absorbraver/chenyang.github.io/publication.md

 description: :)
 ---

+1. Chen Yang, Diego Paez-Granados, Kenji Suzuki, “Upper-Body Sensing Based Control System with Docking Support on A Standing Mobility Device”, 生体医工学シンポジウム, 予稿・抄録集, 2019, 1A-23.
-1. 2019/12/04, I made an oral presentation about "Torso Control System with A Sensory Safety Bar for a Standing Mobility Device" at [MHS 2019](http://www.mein.nagoya-u.ac.jp/mhs/MHS2019-Top.html), this is my first international conference presentation experience.
+2. Yang, C., Paez, D. and Suzuki, K., "Torso Control System with a Sensory Safety Bar for a Standing Mobility Device," Proc. of the 2019 IEEE International Symposium on Micro-NanoMechatronics and Human Science (MHS2019), 2019.
-2.
+3. Yang Chen, Diego Paez-Granados, Kenji Suzuki, “Holistic Body Machine Interface Solution for Standing Mobility Vehicle for the Lower-body Impaired, –Integrating Autonomous Docking System–”, ロボティク ス・メカトロニクス講演会2020 (ROBOMECH 2020)， 金沢，2020.
-2. 2020/07/01, my paper "Design of a Hands-free Navigation Interface based on Upper-Body Movements for Standing Mobility Vehicles" was accepted by [IROS 2020](https://www.iros2020.org/).
+4. Yang, C., Paez, D., Kadone, H., and Suzuki, K., "Design of a Hands-free Navigation Interface based on Upper-Body Movements for Standing Mobility Vehicles," IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS2020), 2020. (accepted)

 [back to home](./)